gmpal/DynamicThermalRating/README.md

 ## What can be found in this repository?
 The experiments in this repository are carried out on real data collected from 11 sensor stations installed on high voltage overhead power lines.
 Each sensor station consists of a weather station and a device for measuring line current.
 The weather station measures variables such as air temperature, wind speed, wind direction, and sun irradiance, while the line current measurement device measures the actual conductor temperature.
 The data has a time resolution of 1 minute and was collected over a period of two months, resulting in approximately 86000 samples per sensor. **The data cannot be shared for privacy reasons.**

+> N.B.
+The dates in this repository are random and do not refer to the corresponding period.

+### Artificial data
 Since real data cannot be made public, we generate synthetic data using the statistical properties of the real data.
 The synthetic data is generated using the a normal distribution centered on the real data mean and having the same standard deviation, and **an arbitrary nonlinear relationship between all input features** is adopted as the conductor temperature column.
 15 days of data collected with a 1 minute frequency are produced.
 The synthetic data can be found in the file `artificial_data.csv`.

-> It is important to note that the nonlinear relationship used to create the conductor temperature column is arbitrary and does not necessarily reflect reality.
-The values of the synthetic data should not be interpreted as physical values, and the synthetic data should not be used for any real-world applications.
+> N.B.
+The nonlinear relationship is arbitrary and does not reflect reality.
+The values of the synthetic data should not be interpreted as physical values, nor used for any real-world applications.
 The synthetic data is provided solely for the purpose of reproducibility and to allow researchers to experiment with different machine learning models and techniques on a consistent dataset.

 ##  What methods are compared?